-- 4.45 Safe vehicular access to the site during construction will be managed via a Construction Management Plan.
-This will include the maintenance of the boundary hedge to limit its height and maintain good visibility. - 4.46 Permissive paths to the site will be restricted to areas outside of the secure perimeter fence.
-There will be no access to any structures or equipment that would pose a risk to public health and safety, and the Public Right of Way provides a safe means of exit from the site.
+- 4.44 Permissive paths to the site will be restricted to areas outside of the secure perimeter fence.
+There will be no access to any structures or equipment that would pose a risk to public health and safety, and the Public Right of Way provides a safe means of exit from the site. - 4.45 Whilst there will be changes to the experience of users (largely pedestrians) of the Public Right of Way and the road, considering their sensitivity and the magnitude of change, the LVIA concludes that these impacts would not be unacceptable.